 The Bylaws provide that the number of directors shall be not less than five nor more than nine.
-The Board of Directors has determined that the number of directors should be increased from five to seven in 1998.
+The Board of Directors has determined that the number of directors should be seven in 1999.
 The number of directors, within the maximum and minimum, is to be determined at each Annual Meeting by resolution adopted by the shareholders or, in the absence of such resolution, the number of directors elected at the meeting shall constitute the number of directors of the Company.
 The Board has nominated the following seven individuals to serve as directors until the next Annual Meeting and until their successors shall have been elected and shall qualify.
 Unless authority is withheld, it is intended that Proxies received in response to this solicitation will be voted in favor of the following seven nominees: